 Look For: Red drum, black drum, spotted seatrout, flounder, sheepshead, tautog.

-Look For: Sheepshead, black sea bass, black drum, tautog, weakfish, flounder, whiting, croaker.
+Look For: Sheepshead, black sea bass, black drum, tautog, weakfish, flounder, whiting, bluefish, croaker.

 Look For: Wahoo, blackfin tuna, king mackerel, grouper, vermilion snapper, triggerfish, porgy, black sea bass, grunts.

 Comments: Jeff Martini and crew aboard Dirty Martini out of Little River had a solid day deep-dropping for snowy grouper on Tuesday.
 On the way out, Martini noted a water temperature of 68 degrees at the Winyah Scarp.
 Trolling boats are targeting wahoo and blackfin tuna with success on favorable weather days.
 Bottom fishing is productive for black sea bass, grey triggerfish, vermilion snapper, red porgy and white grunts, among other species.
 The annual Shallow-Water Grouper Spawning Season Closure is in effect through April 30, the Greater amberjack fishery is closed to harvest for recreational anglers until March, and red snapper are closed indefinitely in the South Atlantic region and must be released.